- Medicines to Reduce Breast Cancer Risk

-All pre-menopausal women with a risk of developing breast cancer that is greater than 1.7% in 5 years are likely to have an overall benefit from taking tamoxifen to reduce their risk.
-(Raloxifene is not an option in these women because they haven’t gone through menopause.)
+Pre-menopausal women with a risk of developing breast cancer that is greater than 1.7% in 5 years are likely to have an overall benefit from taking tamoxifen to reduce their risk.
+(Raloxifene is not an option in these women because it’s not approved for women who haven’t gone through menopause.)

 Most post-menopausal women are likely to have an overall benefit from taking tamoxifen.
-The benefits will most likely outweigh the risks in women who are not obese or who have had a hysterectomy.
+The benefits will most likely outweigh the risks in groups of women who are not obese or who have had a hysterectomy.
 Most post-menopausal women are also likely to benefit from taking raloxifene.
-And though the benefits are not as high, the risks are lower.
+Though the benefits are not as high, the risks are lower.

-Recent studies estimate that about 3 out of 20 (15%) women over the age of 35 would be eligible to take tamoxifen to reduce their risk of breast cancer, according to the FDA criteria.
+Studies estimate that about 3 out of 20 (15%) women over the age of 35 would be eligible to take tamoxifen to reduce their risk of breast cancer, according to the FDA criteria.
 (Because most of these women are pre-menopausal, few of them would be eligible to take raloxifene.)
-But only about 1 in 3 of these eligible women would have benefits that clearly outweighed the risk.
+But only about 1 in 3 of these eligible women would have benefits that would be likely to outweigh the risk.

-Generally speaking, younger women at high risk appear to have a better benefit-to-risk ratio from tamoxifen than do older women.
+Generally speaking, younger women at high risk of breast cancer appear to have a better benefit-to-risk ratio from tamoxifen than do older women.
 As with any drug, it’s important to remember that each woman is unique, and the possible benefits and risks for her depend on many factors.

 A final word on taking tamoxifen or raloxifene to reduce breast cancer risk

-Scientists are working very hard to develop information about competing risks, such as how a woman’s risk of heart disease should affect her decisions about breast cancer risk reduction.
+Scientists are working very hard to develop information about competing risks, such as how a woman’s risk of heart disease or uterus cancer should affect her decisions about breast cancer risk reduction.
 As new information comes in, recommendations about who should and who should not take these drugs may change.

 Also keep in mind that your risk changes over time with age, with a new diagnosis of breast cancer in your family, or if you have a breast biopsy.

 Some experts think that more research is needed to learn more about the benefits and risks of taking these drugs for breast cancer risk reduction.
-Although studies have shown a lower risk of breast cancer, this did not translate into any effect on deaths from breast cancer after 7 years.
+Although studies have shown a lower risk of breast cancer, this did not translate into any effect on deaths from breast cancer or other causes in women followed for up to 10 years.

 More research may be needed to answer the many questions about using one of these drugs to reduce the risk of breast cancer.